Shortly before the age of four, Jason* spoke his first words. And not just a word here and there, but three-word sentences.

 A Boy at His Personal Best

-Now 11, Ammon has remained on the diet and is thriving.
+Now 11, Jason has remained on the diet and is thriving.
 Besides improving his motor skills, skin and digestion, the diet also seems to bolster his immunity.
 He hardly ever gets sick.

 His mom describes him as a delightful, gentle giant who can’t stand seeing anyone get hurt or having their feelings hurt.
 He’s into Power Rangers, Avengers and Star Wars, and is a gifted musician.
 In fact, he can hear a song and then play it fairly accurately on the piano.